Our Areas of Practice

 Currently the industry operates under multiple layers of confusing, potentially conflicting regulations across the globe, but that is all about to change—and no serious participants in this space can afford to miss opportunities to grow their franchises.

-Highland Global Advisors has tremendous connectivity with policy leaders and regulators in Brussels, across Europe, and at the Financial Stability Board and IOSCO.
+Highland Global Advisors has deep ties to key decision-makers guiding this work in Brussels, across Europe, and at the Financial Stability Board and IOSCO.

-Let’s work together on a strategy to engage policymakers and grow your structure finance footprint.
+Let’s work together on a strategy to engage policymakers and grow your structured finance footprint.

 Sustainable Finance

-Highland Global Advisors is experienced in helping financial institutions and technology companies meet the moment and manage their sustainable finance business in this increasingly complex, fragmented, and highly charged environment.
+Highland Global Advisors is experienced in helping financial institutions and technology companies meet the moment in this complex and highly charged environment.

 Let us help you lead a rethink that aligns your business with the present environment and sets it up for long-term success.